hsouri/BayesianTransferLearning/README.md

 ### How to use:
 Use `prior_run_jobs.py` both to learn priors from pre-trained checkpoints and also to perform inference on downstream tasks.
 For a list of arguments, see `priorBox/options.py`.

+### Our Pre-Trained Priors:
-The learned priors can be found [here](https://drive.google.com/drive/folders/1FbnUsL_CRWORjlTyX8dtHRzcGFeaE4Iz?usp=sharing).
-To use it with this code pass the argument '--prior_path' with the path for the prior.
+Our learned priors can be found [here](https://drive.google.com/drive/folders/1FbnUsL_CRWORjlTyX8dtHRzcGFeaE4Iz?usp=sharing).
+The priors include torchvision ResNet-50 and ResNet-101 as well as SimCLR ResNet-50, all trained on ImageNet.
+To use these for downstream tasks, pass the argument `--prior_path` along with the path for the prior when running `prior_run_jobs.py`.

 [![Preview](https://github.com/hsouri/BayesianTransferLearning/blob/main/fig.png)](https://github.com/hsouri/BayesianTransferLearning)